 In order to get a certain number of repetitions of the gradient pattern (without reflection), divide 1 by the number of desired repetitions, use the result as the maximum stop offset for specified color stops, and set the extend mode to repeat.

-In order to get a certain number of repetitions of the reflected gradient pattern, divide 1 by two times the number of desired repetitions, use the result as the maximum stop offset for specified color stops, and set the extend mode to reflect.5.7.11.1.2.2 Linear gradients
+In order to get a certain number of repetitions of the reflected gradient pattern, divide 1 by two times the number of desired repetitions, use the result as the maximum stop offset for specified color stops, and set the extend mode to reflect.

+NOTE Special considerations apply to color line extend modes for sweep gradients.
+See 5.7.11.1.2.4 for details.

+Color lines are specified using color line tables, which contain arrays of color stop records.
+Two color line table and two color stop record formats are defined:

+ColorLine table and ColorStop record

+VarColorLine table and VarColorStop record

+The VarColorLine and VarColorStop formats can be used in variable fonts and allow for stop offsets to be variable.
+The VarColorStop record also uses the VarColorIndex record, allowing the alpha to be variable.
+The ColorLine and ColorStop formats provide a more compact representation when variation is not required.
+See 5.7.11.2.4 for format details.

+5.7.11.1.2.2 Linear gradients